AdaCore/spark2014/docs/lrm/source/subprograms.rst

 specifies a simple relationship between inputs and outputs of the subprogram.
 It may be used with or without a postcondition.

+The Depends aspect shall only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub), of a protected entry, or of a task unit.

-Unlike a post condition, the functional behavior of a subprogram is not specified by the Depends aspect but the Depends aspect has to be complete in the sense that every input and output of the subprogram must appear in it.
+Unlike a postcondition, the functional behavior of a subprogram is not specified by the Depends aspect but the Depends aspect has to be complete in the sense that every input and output of the subprogram must appear in it.
 Whereas, a postcondition may be partial and only